-Basically, as a title sponsor you will have many powerful opportunities to utilise the partnership you’ve made with the team or individual – the only limit you have will be the time and capabilities you have to implement the myriad of possibilities at your disposal!
+Basically, as a title sponsor you will have many powerful opportunities to exploit the partnership you’ve signed with the team or individual – the only limit you have will be the time and capabilities you have to implement the myriad of possibilities at your disposal!

 That’s why a sponsor should always rely on experienced sports marketing agencies, who are capable of presenting solutions in a straightforward and expert manner.